smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ![1718304880191](image/readme/1718304880191.png)

-The diagram above provides a high-level depiction of relationships for Acupoints in TARA Acupoints Ontology (Version 0.5).
+The diagram above provides a high-level depiction of possible relationships for Acupoints in TARA Acupoints Ontology (Version 0.5).
+It should be noted that not all acupoints require the relationships with meridians as there are many acupoints that do not belong to the standard meridian system.
+Also, not all acupoints have the special point designations.
+Only the acupoints of the 12 main meridans and 2 extra meridians, namely the Du Channel and the Ren Channel, have some special point roles.

 ## DL Query Examples